kmlupreti/kmlupreti.github.io/content/posts/why-am-i-relearning-c.md

 low level concepts before using rust language.
 Though its not compulsory I found it hard to directly jump into rust world without proper understanding of C and its pitfalls.
 So I am trying to re-learn C again and move into rust language once I become proficient in Systems programming in C. I also wanted learn to C also to understand C bindings used by rust libraries and contribute in migrating unsafe c code into modern and safe rust programs.
+I am learning C using classic book called K&R book named after its authors Brian Kernighan and Dennis Ritchie.
+If you are interested, I have been publishing codes [here](https://github.com/kmlupreti/c-programming-practice/)